 On 14 January 2011, CBS gave the series a rare vote of confidence when it issued a three-year renewal through the 2013-14 season.
 It then received another three-season renewal on March 12, 2014, meaning the show will run at least ten seasons.
 This marked the first time in modern television history a scripted television series received back-to-back three-season renewals.

-Sheldon frequently wears T-shirts with the characters or symbols of Green Lantern, the Flash, or the old TV show The Greatest American Hero.
+Sheldon frequently wears T-shirts with the characters or symbols of Green Lantern, the Flash, or the old TV show The Greatest American Hero (1981).
 The shirts from the "Green Lantern" comic book series are various colors with a corresponding symbol, with each color representing a different corps of heroes or villains (e.g. Red Lanterns, Orange Lanterns, etc).
-In the comics each color also represents an emotion, thus possibly giving the viewer a clue to Sheldon's temperament for the day.
+In the comics, each color also represents an emotion, thus possibly giving the viewer a clue to Sheldon's temperament for the day.

 During a first season episode, Raj, Leonard, and Howard are trying to find a fourth person to replace Sheldon on their Physics Bowl team.
 Raj suggests the actress Mayim Bialik, saying, "You know who's apparently very smart, is the girl who played TV's Blossom.
 She got a PhD in neuroscience or something."
 Leonard responds, "Raj, we're not getting TV's Blossom to join our physics bowl team."
 During Season 3, Bialik started playing the regular role of Dr. Amy Farrah Fowler on the show; Dr. Fowler has a PhD like Dr. Bialik, but in neurobiology rather than neuroscience.

-Floors 2, 3, and 4 of Sheldon and Leonard's apartment building are the same set just re-dressed for each scene.
+Floors two, three, and four of Sheldon and Leonard's apartment building are the same set just re-dressed for each scene.
 This can be seen in the fact that the scuff marks on the moulding are identical on each level as they walk up the stairs.

 The opening cast shot always features the series' regulars enjoying dinner together.
-The opening cast credits cast shot in seasons two through four, for instance, depict Howard, Raj, Leonard, Penny and Sheldon, on what appears to be "pizza night."
+The opening cast credits cast shot in seasons two through four, for instance, depict Howard, Raj, Leonard, Penny, and Sheldon, on what appears to be pizza night.
 However, Leonard is seen holding a plate with a white meat and some type of vegetable, such as asparagus spears.
 This is apparently a reference to his lactose intolerance, which would make him adverse to pizza.
-Amy and Bernadette were added to the shot starting in season 6, even though both had been regulars on the show since season 4.
+Amy and Bernadette were added to the shot starting in season six, even though both had been regulars on the show since season four.

 Penny was an add-on from a different sitcom concept.
 She had been originally envisioned as Katie, a more cynical, hard-drinking, streetwise girl who worked at a makeup salon.
 In the original unaired pilot, she was played by Amanda Walsh.